You are here : Visit England > Cornwall > Portreath

 if you want a change of scenery after a while at the beach, head a little way south from Portreath to Tehidy Country Park to amble along footpaths through the extensive woods and to admire the streams and ponds in a very pleasant shady environment.

-Portreath map and places to visit
+Portreath places to visit